NhatDuy1407/ezStore-microservices/README.md

-# A microservices system built on .NET Core (in-progress)
+# A microservicess system built on .NET Core (in-progress)

 ## Technologies and frameworks used:
 - ASP.NET MVC Core 2.2